 As a community leader, Dr. Moger has develop strong community relations between the school districts he has served and in the community having served as a District representative as the Military Relations Liaison on Fort Hood, Executive Board member for the Central Texas Communities in Schools (CIS), Member of the Temple/Belton CARE Network, NAACP, and guest lecturer at the University of Mary Hardin-Baylor in the areas of school law and student achievement.

-Dr. Moger’s proudest accomplishment outside of education is being a good husband to his wife, Wendy, for 28 years and proud and strong father to his four children, Rachel (22) a proud University of Texas graduate and teacher; Allison (20) a nursing major at the University of Mary Hardin-Baylor; his son Ryan (17) a senior and class President at Belton High School and his daughter Brooke (15), a sophomore at Belton High School.
+Dr. Moger’s proudest accomplishment outside of education is being a good husband to his wife, Wendy, for 28 years and proud and strong father to his four children, Rachel, Allison, Ryan, and Brooke.
 Dr. Moger has lived in Bell County for 27 years and calls Morgan’s Point Resort home where he has lived for the past 23 years.
 He and his family enjoy the outdoors, boating, music, art, sports and great BBQ.